 Things to do in Guadeloupe are so many that you will want to stay on this gorgeous Caribbean island much longer than first planned.
 Even if you stay in Guadeloupe for a month, I can bet, you will not even be able to do and see everything.

 We always enjoy exploring small destinations, which offer all kind of diverse things to do and see.
 We found our piece of paradise recently – Guadeloupe – a small Caribbean island, where you can find much more than just picture-perfect white sandy beaches.
 So what to do in Guadeloupe?

-Most people visit Guadeloupe and with that Caribbean islands because of its paradise beaches and you will find plenty of them on Guadeloupe.
+Most people visit Caribbean islands because of its paradise beaches and you will find plenty of them in Guadeloupe.
 In fact, exploring different beaches and bays is for sure one of the best things to do and see in Guadeloupe.
 Our favorite beaches in Guadeloupe are Plage Petit Havre, Plage des Amandiers, Plage de Clugny, Plage de Grande Ans, Plage de la Chapelle and the beach on the small island of Gosier.
 Don’t even miss the volcanic black sandy beach Malendure.

 The main island Guadeloupe has a shape of a butterfly.
 The left side of the island (Basse Terre) is mountainous and with lush forests and much wilder than the right side of the island (Grande Terre), which is not as hilly and also less green.
 Both sides of the island offer some nice viewing points, which should definitely get on your list of must things to do and see.
 We visited Pointe des Chateaux, Pointe du Piton, Pointe de la Grande Vigie, Point de Petit Bas-Vent, Pointe Batterie ou Pointe Deshaies.

 3. Botanical gardens